 Our contributor John M. also solved the preset problem mentioned by Brian above: "There are little foam pads on the back of the F-90's station preset buttons.
 The pads are supposed to press against the switch actuators on the PCB.
 After a while, the foam material breaks down, and it becomes very hard to get the presets to change.
 I pulled mine apart and replaced the crumbling mess with carved-up double-sided adhesive pads, leaving the cover strip on each padlet on the switch side.
 That fix has lasted 4 years, and seems to be holding."
 See how our panelist Jim thought one F-90 sounded compared to other top tuners on our Shootouts page.
-The F-90 is very common and usually sells for $40-100 on eBay, with a recent low of $25 in 9/08 and a bizarre all-time high of $245 in 5/09 when a clueless bidder hit the "Buy-It-Now" button.
+Read our contributor Radu's comparison of one F-90 to a Pioneer F-9 and a Hitachi FT-5500 MKII on our Shootouts 2.0 page.
+The F-90 is very common and usually sells for $40-100 on eBay, with a low of $25 in 9/08 and a bizarre all-time high of $245 in 5/09 when a clueless bidder hit the "Buy-It-Now" button.

 Pioneer F-91 (1987, $600, photo, service manual, Audio review) search eBay